Legislative Research Fundamentals

 Remember that similar legislation enacted in different sessions is assigned a unique bill number in each session.
-For example, the annual Long Bill (state budget bill) is numbered as a House Bill and Senate Bill on alternate years.
-Also, when researching school finance bills from year to year, they are assigned different bill numbers in each session.
+For example, when researching school finance bills from year to year, they have different bill numbers in each session.
+Also, the annual Long Bill (state budget bill) is numbered as a House Bill and Senate Bill in alternate years.

 The evolution and publication history of the statutes effect the accuracy of the source notes.
-The method of referring to statutes has evolved from chapter and section numbers within a topic; chapter and section numbers within divisions of each topic; chapter number, article number and section number; and title number, article number and section number.
+The method of referring to statutes has evolved from:

 Finally, starting in 1997, entire sets of the Colorado Revised Statutes are published annually.
 The current citation structure of title, article and section is based on the 1973 recodification process.

 Researching statutes, statutory language, and compiling legislative histories may require using both older and traditional printed materials, as well as current, select information located on the Internet.
 The following table lists print and electronic resources with the holdings information, available in the Colorado Joint Legislative Library.